-I am obsessed with trees and I wanted to make a tree that I can just leave out all year long.
+I am obsessed with trees and I wanted to make a tree that I can leave out all year long!
 This turned out so cute and I’m excited for you all to give it a try.
-The supplies you will need A tomato cage Wire Jute string Material(I’m using Burlap, old lace Curtains and an Old bread spread) Wire cutters and Scissors.
+The supplies you will need are:

 First step it to take the wire and add extra wire rings to your tomato cage.
 You will start at the largest ring of your cage.
 This is going to be the bottom base of your tree.